ShaunCurtis/Blazor.Interactivity/readme.md

 Counter - Blazor Server Rendered - ServiceId: aeb7
 ```

-Home is now statically rendered and then rendered in Blazor Server.
+Home is initially statically rendered and then rendered in Blazor Server.
 When you navigate to *Counter* it's now rendered in Blazor Server mode, not WebAssembly.

 In all cases `Routes` and `MainLayout` are statically rendered.

 This has a significant impact on services.
 The scoped service set used by `Router` is that from the HttpRequest context.
 Those used by interactive pages are SPA context services.

 Consider Authentication/Authorization.
-The Authentication services used by `Router` and `NavMenu` are a different set to those used interactiv pages.
-Futhermore, any cascaded parameters set up in `Routes` or `MainLayout` don't exist in interactive pages.
+The Authentication services used by `Router` and `NavMenu` are a different set to those used interactive pages.
+Furthermore, any cascaded parameters set up in `Routes` or `MainLayout` don't exist in interactive pages.
 It's the RenderTree and Renderer that keep track of cascaded parameters.  `Routes` and `MainLayout` don't exist in a renderTree whose root is the page.  `CascadingAuthenticationState` is a very good example.

 ## Conclusions

 Knowing what I've discovered since Net8 arrived, I would not embark on a mixed mode application unless I was doing a phased migration of an existing server side rendered application.
-Even then I would be using a very modular approach, moving whole logic sections at a time.
+Even then I would be using a very modular approach with a few steps as possible, migrating whole logical sections at a time.

-I would also not embark on a mixed Web Assembly/Server project.
+I would also not embark on a mixed Web Assembly/Server project, without a lot of money, a large built in contingency, and a very compelling reason to do.

-In either case, you really do need to know what you're doing taking amixed mode journey.
+In either case, you really do need to know what you're doing taking a mixed mode journey.
 You need to seriously consider complexity vs gain.